Denny Januar Ali: Career

 Denny JA began his career as an executive director of Jayabaya University in Jakarta from 2000 to 2003 and functioned as a columnist for nine national newspapers between 1986 and 2005.
 He also hosted political programs on Metro TV and Radio Delta FM from 2002 to 2004.
 He also entered the fields of surveying and political consultancy, and since 2005 has been an executive director of Lingkaran Survei Indonesia (LSI), the first research and political consultancy institution on a national scale in Indonesia.

-Up to 2013 Denny JA has also served as a member of WAPOR (the World Association for Public Opinion Research) since 2007, and chairperson of AROPI (the Indonesian Association for Public Opinion Research) from 2007 to 2010, and 2010–2013.
+In July 2025, he was appointed President and Independent Commissioner of Pertamina Hulu Energi (PHE), a key upstream oil and gas subsidiary of Indonesia’s state-owned energy company Pertamina.

 In 2012 Denny JA made a splash in the worlds of academia, politics, business, literary culture, social media and charity, often pioneering new traditions in these fields.